Adithya-Jayan/EC444_SODC/README.md

 - For a given variable ordering, find and display the ROBDD (Reduced Ordered Binary Decision Diagram) of the function

+## Project Code

+All code related to the assignment (Implementation of the above questions) can be found in the [Python Notebook](Assignment1_181EC102_AdithyaJayan.ipynb)

 ## Project Report

 All documentation for the project/Code can be found in the [Report](SODC_Course_Project_Report.pdf)